ruaraidhmacfarlane/multiplayer-game/README.md

 # multiplayer-game

-A simple multiplayer adventure game.
+A simple multi-user dungeon adventure game using Java RMI.

 ##Run the game